Gabriel-Passoss/finapi/README.md

   - [x] Must be possible to fetch a customer's bank statement by date
   - [x] Must be possible update customer account data
   - [x] Must be possible get customer account data
-  - [] Must be possible delete an account
+  - [x] Must be possible delete an account
+  - [x] Must be possible get customer balance

   ### Business Rules